Payton Smith: Early life

 The eldest of four boys, Payton Smith was born in Beaumont, Texas and raised in Houma, Louisiana.
 He cites growing up so close to New Orleans and its music scene and his mother's love of 90s country music as key influences on his songwriting style.
 With an intrinsic passion for music, Smith describes being 5 years old and watching Keith Urban's performance on the CMA Awards as being the moment he knew he wanted to be a performer with his own unique style of country music.
 At the age of 10, he received his first guitar from his father, and over the next four years, Smith taught himself to play and began to write his own songs.
 By the time he was 14, his skills had progressed so much that when his family took a vacation to Nashville, he had his sights set on the Bluebird Cafe's open mic night, only to find it was closed for a holiday.
-Undeterred, Smith took his guitar to the lobby of the hotel they were staying and played an impromptu set that was heard by a session player who introduced the young songwriter to renowned producer, Buddy Cannon.
+Undeterred, Smith took his guitar to the lobby of the hotel they were staying and played an impromptu set that was heard by a session player who introduced the young songwriter to producer Buddy Cannon.
 Cannon instantly saw the potential in Smith, and Smith's family soon relocated to Nashville where he pursued his dream while finishing high school.